Accessibility & WCAG Compliance — Industry Regulations

 - Privacy by Design means embedding privacy into system architecture from the start, not bolting it on after launch

-- Data minimization is the most powerful privacy control — do not collect data you do not need
+- Data minimization is the most powerful privacy control.
+Do not collect data you do not need

 - Purpose limitation requires that data collected for one purpose is not repurposed without explicit consent